MurraySmith27/FlipperEngine/README.md

 https://www.youtube.com/watch?v=JxIZbV_XjAs&amp;list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT

-The Flipper Engine uses an SDL2 base for graphics and event handling, and much of the code is recreated from the Hazel engine, which created in the tutorial series.
+The Flipper Engine uses an SDL2 base for graphics and event handling, and much of the code is recreated from the Hazel engine, which was created in the tutorial series.

 The Hazel Engine repository can be found here: https://github.com/TheCherno/Hazel